This page will help you understand Ohio alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 It’s illegal for anyone age 21 or older to drive with a BAC of 0.08% or higher.
 For those under 21, including adults, it’s 0.02%.
 It would be 0.00% except for several facts.

 One is that breathalyzers lack reliability.
 A second is that everyone produces alcohol in their bodies 24/7.
 A third is that many medications and food contains alcohol.
 Even fruit juices develop alcohol if left in a refrigerator too long.

 Drivers Under Age 21

-The penalty for driving with a BAC of 0.02% or over is a $250 minimum fine and/or up to 30 days jail.
-The state adds at least four points to the driver’s license.
+The penalty for driving with a BAC of 0.02% or over is a $250 minimum fine.
+Or up to 30 days jail.
+Or both.
+The state also adds at least four points to the driver’s license.
 In addition, it suspends the license for between 90 days and five years.

 A second conviction leads to a mandatory driver’s license suspension of at least 90 days.
 Additional fees are likely.
 And penalties increase with additional convictions.

 Any conviction for driving with a BAC over 0.17% has longer imprisonment.
 Also, the fines can be as high as $10,500.

 Penalties include adding at least six points to the driver’s license.
 Also a 90 day suspension of the license.
 Jail for 72 hours or a driver intervention program.
 A fine of $375 to $1,075.
 In addition, there’s a license suspension of six months to three years.

 Second Offense Six Years with BAC 0.08% to 0.17%

 The penalties include license suspension for one year.
 Jail for ten days to under six months.
 However, the court may require jail along with house arrest using an alcohol monitoring system.
 The fine is between $500 and $1,625.
 License suspension is for one to five years.
 Also, vehicle impoundment is for 90 days.
 Finally, there is alcohol and drug assessment.